 - The histories and practices of Russian and East European traditions specifically: Theodore Komisarjevsky, Stanislavsky, Meyerhold, Michael Chekhov, and their tributaries.

 - Inter-cultural performance practices

-- Interdisciplinary research methods for performer training, specifically those drawing on science
+- Interdisciplinary research methods for performance studies, specifically those drawing on science and geography

-BA Theatre and Performance: Performance Perspectives, Performer Training in the C20th and C21st, Dissertation Supervisor
+BA Theatre and Performance: Performance Perspectives, Performer Training in the C20th and C21st, Interpreting Theatre Histories, Independent Research Project Supervisor

 MA Performance, Culture and Context: Research Project Supervisor

 - Co editor (with Dr Libby Worth) of Theatre Dance and Performance Training (Oxon and New York: Routledge) http://www.tandf.co.uk/journals/rtdp